 attachInterrupt(digitalPinToInterrupt(pin), ISR, mode);

-Other interesting functions for interrupt management are:
+Other interesting functions for managing interrupts are:

-Testing interrupts in Arduino
+Testing Interrupts in Arduino

-To test interrupts in Arduino, we will use a digital output of Arduino to emulate a digital signal.
-In the real world, it would be another device (a sensor, another processor…) that would generate this signal, and we would capture it with Arduino.
+In the real world, it would be another device (a sensor, another processor…) that generates this signal, and we would capture it with Arduino.

-In the following code, we define digital pin 10 as an output, to emulate a square wave with a period of 300ms (150ms ON and 150ms OFF).
+In the following code, we define digital pin 10 as output, to emulate a square wave with a period of 300ms (150ms ON and 150ms OFF).

 const int emuPin = 10;